-- EU membership and
+- EU membership and good international relations

-- Relatively low systemic political
+- Relatively low systemic political risk

-since 2008 and BGN is currently not overvalued
+- Currency board has withstood global turbulences since 2008 and BGN is currently not overvalued

 - History of prudent fiscal policies

-- Current account close to balance since 2010
+- Current account surpluses since 2013

 - Generally adequate business environment

-EU-required judicial reform and anti-corruption
+- Slow progress on EU-required judicial reform and anti-corruption measures

 - Public discontent about living standards

-- Continued tight credit markets
+- Tight credit markets (though gradually improving)

 - High external debt burden